 The procurement function is usually accomplished by using open competitive bidding based on pre-determined specifications.
-By-Law 68-2000 establishes the policies and procedures that are to be followed in carrying out the procurement activity.
+By-Law 16-2020 establishes the policies and procedures that are to be followed in carrying out the procurement activity.
 Policy 2.1 of the By-Law states that:

-"The Regional Municipality of Durham will acquire its goods, services and works without favouritism through the application of the highest standards of business ethics."
+"The Regional Municipality of Durham will acquire its goods, services and works without favouritism through the application of the highest standards of business ethics and ensure best value for the Region."

-By-Law 68-2000 also designates the Finance Department the responsibility for operating a centralized purchasing section and the Purchasing Manager as its "Purchasing Agent".
+By-Law 16-2020 also designates the Finance Department the responsibility for operating a centralized purchasing section and the Purchasing Manager as its "Purchasing Agent".
 In effect, the Purchasing Manager is authorized by Council to enter into contracts with third parties for the acquisition of goods and services providing the requirements of the Purchasing By-Law are followed.
 Other contracts require the approval of Regional Council and may be signed by the Regional Chair and Clerk or Commissioner of Finance.